paras-bhavnani/ams-691-digichat/README.md

-# DigiChat: AI-Powered Personalized Nutrition Assistant
+# DigiDiet: AI-Powered Personalized Nutrition Assistant

-DigiChat is a next-generation chatbot designed to deliver precise nutritional insights and health suggestions by leveraging advanced AI models and integrations.
+DigiDiet is a next-generation chatbot designed to deliver precise nutritional insights and health suggestions by leveraging advanced AI models and integrations.
 It seamlessly integrates with the Nutrition endpoint from API Ninjas, the Edamam Meal Planning API, and a mock FitBit API, providing accurate nutritional data, meal plans, and personalized health recommendations.

 ## Features
 1. **Nutritional Information Retrieval:** Retrieves accurate nutritional data for a wide range of food items using the Nutrition endpoint of API Ninjas.